Lismore Target Rifle Club

 Lismore & Northern Region championshipsThis competition shoot is held the second weekend in November and is attended by club shooters from Queensland and NSW.
 Like wise members from our club attends shoots in these neighboring districts.

 The sportGives people in the Lismore area the opportunity to participate in several different shooting disciplines that are contested at the range.
 These are all shot with a .22 rifle and include Silhouette, 50 Metre Target and 50 Metre Bench Rest.
-The best time to visit the club is around 6:45 pm Monday or Wednesdays.
-The Club also has a practice day 1:00 Pm on the last Saturday in the Month.
+The best time to visit the club is around 6:30 pm Wednesdays.

 LocationThe rifle range and clubhouse is located about 5kms out of Lismore on the Kyogle road.
 Turn left into Rifle Range Road (Big Factory & Car Wreckers).
 The Club is 490 meters on the right hand side of Rifle Range Road.
 Turn right across the grid into the range and left across a second grid into the car park